Everything you need to know about fondue

 How do you prepare the perfect fondue?

-Which beverages best accompany the cheese fondue?
+Which drinks go best with cheese fondue?

 How much cheese is needed per person?